nicnolen/tech-news-java-api/README.md

 - Spring Data JPA
 - ClearDB MySQL

+## Description

+This app allows a user to post an article from another source and other users can vote or comment on the post.

 ## Usage Instructions

 To see and use the deployed site, follow this link to [Heroku](https://cc-java-api-32.herokuapp.com)